chrisdaaz/recasting-antiquity/content/bibliography.md

 Reeder, Eve D. 1995.
 "Women as containers."
 In *Pandora: Women in Classical Greece*, 195--199.
 Trustees of the Walters Art Gallery.

-Reff, Theodore.
-1976. *Degas: The Artist's Mind*.
-New York: Metropolitan Museum of Art and Harper & Row,.

-Reff, Theodore.
-1985. *The Notebooks of Edgar Degas: A Catalogue of the Thirty-eight Notebooks in the Bibliothèque Nationale and Other Collections*, 2 vols.
-New York: Hacker Art Books.

 Richlin, Amy.
 1995.
 "Making up a woman: the face of Roman gender."
 In *Off with Her Head: The Denial of Women's Identity in Myth, Religion, and Culture*, edited by Howard Eilberg-Schwartz and Wendy Doniger, 185--213.
 Berkeley: University of California Press.

 Rimell, Victoria.
 2006. *Ovid's Lovers: Desire, Difference and the Poetic Imagination*.
 Cambridge: Cambridge University Press.

-Schall, Ellen M., John Wilmerding, and David M. Sokol.
-1990. *American Art: American Vision, Paintings from a Century of Collecting*.
-Lynchburg: Maier Museum of Art and Alexandria, Va.: Art Services International.

-Severance, Alice.
-1896.
-"Talks by Successful Women X: Miss Bessie Potter." *Godley's Magazine* 133 (October): 356--60.

 Sharrock, Alison.
 2012.
 "Womanufacture." *Journal of Roman Studies* 81 (2012): 36--49.

 Shumka, Leslie.
 2008.
 "Designing women: the representation of women's toiletries in funerary monuments in Roman Italy."
 In *Roman Dress and the Fabrice of Roman Culture,* edited by Jonathan Edmondson and Alison Keith, 172--191.
 Toronto: University of Toronto Press.

-Singletary, Suzanne.
-2022.
-"James McNeil Whistler: A Conduit between France and America."
-In *Whistler to Cassatt: American Painters in France*, edited by Timothy J. Standring, 71--103.
-Denver: Denver Art Museum and New Haven: Yale University Press.

 Smale, Nicholas Burry.
 2003.
 "Venus Transformed: Lithographs and Pastels of the 1890s." *The Whistler Review: Studies on James McNeill Whistler and Nineteenth-century Art,* edited by Martha Tedeschi and Nigel Thorp.
 Centre for Whistler Studies, University of Glasgow 2 (2003): 27--36.

-Stager, Jennifer M. S. 2022. *Seeing Color in Classical Art: Theory, Practice, and Reception from Antiquity to the Present*.
-Cambridge: Cambridge University Press.

-Stoichita, Victor I. 2008. *The Pygmalion Effect: From Ovid to Hitchcock*, translated by Alison Anderson.
-Chicago: University of Chicago Press.

 Sutton, Denys.
 1964. *Nocturne: The Art of James McNeill Whistler.* Philadelphia: Lippincott.

 Tedeschi, Martha, and Britt Salveson. *Songs on Stone: James McNeill Whistler and the Art of Lithography*.
 Art Institute of Chicago Museum Studies 24, no. 1.

-Thompson, Dorothy Burr.
-1966.
-"The Origin of Tanagras." *American Journal of Archaeology* 70, no.1 (January 1966): 51--63, pls.
-17--20.

 Tsatsouli, Konstantina, and Elisavet Nikolaou.
 2017.
 "The ancient Demetrias figurines: new insights on pigments and decoration techniques used on Hellenistic clay figurines." *STAR: Science & Technology of Archaeological Research* 3, no. 2 (2017): 341--357.

-VanDyk, Chelsea.
-2014.
-"Talking Objects: The Many Faces of Rebecca Whelan." https://covenantarthistory.blogspot.com/2014/04/the-many-faces-of-rebecca-whelan.html.

-Van Hook, Bailey.
-1996. *Angels of Art: Women and Art in American Society, 1876-1914*.
-University Park: The Pennsylvania State University Press.

-Warren, Richard.
-2018. *Art Nouveau and the Classical Tradition*.
-London: Bloomsbury Academic.

 Way, T. R. 1903. *Memories of James McNeill Whistler, the Artist.* London: John Lane.

-Weinberg, H. Barbara.
-2004. *Childe Hassam: American Impressionist*.
-New York: The Metropolitan Museum of Art and New Haven: Yale University Press.

 Whistler, James McNeill.
 1892. *The Gentle Art of Making Enemies.* London: Heinemann.

 White, Gleeson.
 1897.
 "An Epoch-Making House." *The Studio* 12 no. 56 (Nov.
 15, 1897): 102--12.

-Williams, Mary Francis.
-1977. *Catalogue of the Collection of American Art at Randolph-Macon Women's College: A selection of Paintings, Drawings, and Prints*, 2^nd^ ed*.* Charlottesville: University of Virginia Press.

 Wyke, Maria.
 1994.
 "Woman in the mirror: the rhetoric of adornment in the Roman world."
 In *Women in Ancient Societies: An Illusion of the Night*, edited by Léonie J. Archer, Susan Fischler, Maria Wyke, 134--151.
 New York: Routledge.

-Young, Andrew McLaren.
-1960. *James McNeill Whistler: An Exhibition of Paintings and Other Works, Organized by the Arts Council of Great Britain and the English-speaking Union of the United States*.
-London: M. Knoedler & Co.

 Young, Andrew McLaren, Margaret MacDonald, Robin Spencer, and Hamish Miles.
 1980. *The Paintings of James McNeill Whistler*, 2 vols.
 New Haven and London: Yale University Press.